Olumiant 2 mg Film-Coated Tablets

 Clinical experience in patients aged ≥ 75 years is very limited.

-The safety and efficacy of baricitinib in children and adolescents aged 0 to 18 years have not yet been established.
+The safety and efficacy of baricitinib in children less than 18 years of age with alopecia areata have not yet been established.
 No data are available.

 Method of administration